dart-lang/sdk/pkg/compiler/README.md

     to elements that are understood directly in Dart.

-  * `lib/src/js_backend/backend_helpers.dart`: provides a way to lookup internal elements of the Javascript backend, like our internal representation of JSInt31, JSArray, and other implementation-specific elements.
+  * `lib/src/js_backend/backend_helpers.dart`: provides a way to lookup internal elements of the JavaScript backend, like our internal representation of JSInt31, JSArray, and other implementation-specific elements.